raghavneesh/rakkar/README.md

 * Reuse HTML instruction fragments at multiple places.

-* Declare callbacks to be executed before or after a generated HTML element is created
+* Declare callbacks to be executed before or after a generated HTML element is created (Can be quite very useful)

 * Easy to write looping instructions for creation of HTML